 The Young Women’s Programme aims to provide safe and affordable short to medium term accommodation for young women 16-25 years of age who are homeless, at imminent risk of homelessness or who need transitional support in becoming independent.
 The Programme specialises in accommodating and supporting pregnant young women with their babies.

 The Variety Units opened in October 2008 through the generous financial support of Variety WA.
 The Programme consists of four units which can each accommodate two young mothers and their babies or three single young women.
-This programme is partly funded by CPFS and a financial contribution towards meeting the young women's costsis required.
-A full time coordinator lives in one of thee Units and is available to support the young women in living semi-independently.
+This programme is partly funded by CPFS and a financial contribution towards meeting the young women’s cost is required.
+Variety is staffed from the hours of 6pm to 6am.
+During this time Live in House Managers are available to provide support to clients to meet their goals and ensure their needs are met.
 The young women are responsible for running a household, rent and sharing the payment of utility bills.

-During their stay at the Young Women’s Programme, the young women are provided with a casework support service to assist with goal setting and addressing any issues that might impact on functioning as an individual and/or mother.
+During their stay at the Young Women’s Programme, the young women are supported to develop a support plan to assist with goal setting and addressing any issues that might impact on functioning as an individual and/or mother.
 The primary goal is to work with the young women until they are able to return home or, where appropriate, move to more stable long term accommodation.
 Young women accepted into the Programme, are required to have a day programme, that is, to be enrolled in an education, training or employment situation.
 The Programme case worker is able to offer support to establish this.

 In addition, the Programme offers support and education with assisting mothers to further develop their parenting skills and to further develop independent living skills including budgeting, cooking, cleaning and contributing to a shared household.
 The Young Women’s Programme accepts self referral, referrals from family and/or professionals involved with the young women.
 The Programme is a voluntary programme and the staff will not accept any statutory supervision of young people or infants.
 Staff will assist and support young women and inexperienced mothers, creating an environment that is positive for all.